hatninja/AOLS2/README.md

 Lists every user in every room.

 **/whois (user id)** -
 Returns your user information.
-Optionally specify the id of the user you want to view.

-**/g** -
+**/g (message)** -
 Sends a global message.
 Anyone in the server can see it.

 **/pm (user id) (message)** -
 Sends a private message to a user.

-**/char** -
+**/char (name)** -
-Selects a character directly.
+Selects a character by name.

 **/charlist** -
-Shows a list of characters that the server supports.
+Shows the list of characters that the server supports.

 **/randomchar** -
 Selects a random character for you.

 **/pos** -
-Sets your character's position within the courtroom.
+Sets your character's position within the background.
+Currently supported: def, pro, wit, jud, hld, hlp, jur

 **/desk** -
 Sets your desk's visibility.